Professional Tips on How to Pack Fragile Items for Moving

 Alternative Wrapping Materials

 For wrapping, anything soft and cushioning will serve.
 Socks are ideal for glassware, but you could also take cloths, clothes, towels, sheets, and other fabrics.
 Just make sure everything is washed and cleaned, especially if you plan on leaving it in storage for a while.
-Newspapers are also popular, but sometimes they tend to stain, so beware of that.
+Newspapers are also popular, but sometimes they tend to stain, so beware of that when packing fragile items for moving.

 Alternative Storing Ideas